Home > Current > News > The social organisation 'Neunerhaus' saves water and costs with ECOTURBINO

-The use of the 80 Ecoturbinos will not only reduce water consumption by more than 1 million litres of water and operating costs by up to 6,400 Euros per year, but also reduce CO2 emissions by 13 tonnes and energy consumption by 41,000 kWh.
-The sustainable environmental project in neunerhaus was initiated by JTI Austria.
-The Ecoturbinos from the Upper Austrian Rabmer Group reduce water and energy consumption when showering by up to 40 percent – without any loss of comfort.
+The use of the 80 Ecoturbinos not only reduces water consumption by more than 1 million liters and operating costs by up to 6,400 euros per year, but also cutsCO2 emissions by 13 tons and energy consumption by 41,000 kWh.
+The sustainable environmental project in the neunerhaus was initiated by JTI Austria.
+The Ecoturbinos from the Upper Austrian Rabmer Group reduce water and energy consumption when showering by up to 40 percent without any loss of comfort.

-Money can be invested in further social projects
+"Money can be invested in further social projects"

 About neunerhaus